 Once settled at Giscome Portage, Al, Annie, and Ada spent the first year in a small cabin that would later become the summer kitchen when the new house was built.
 It was in this little cabin that the couple’s first child, Bertha, was born.
 Annie gave birth to three more girls (Martha, Patricia and Gladys) and one boy (Al Jr.) before the family moved off the homestead and into Prince George.
 There the Hubles had two more sons, Samuel and Dean.
 Education was very important to Mrs. Huble and she made sure her children had access to a good education that was also supplemented with music and dance lessons.
 While living at Giscome Portage Ada had attended boarding school in Edmonton for her early school years.
 Later, when the other children were ready to attend school, they boarded in Prince George during the school year until the family moved into Prince George in 1919.

-Annie Huble passed away in 1949 at the age of 67.
+Annie Huble passed away in Prince George on December 1, 1949 at the age of 65.